insoln/mm-oidc/README.md

 ## Choose your deployment path

-Use the [User Guide](docs/USER_GUIDE.md) for step-by-step instructions covering three supported scenarios:
+Use the [User Guide](docs/USER_GUIDE.md) for step-by-step instructions covering two supported scenarios:

 1. **Existing Mattermost instances** – upload `mm-oidc.tar.gz`, configure the IdP client, and validate the flow from the System Console.
-2. **Standalone stack** – run `./scripts/dev-up.sh` to launch the bundled compose environment, then explore the plugin landing page at `/plugins/com.mm.oidc/`.
+2. **Proxy-assisted login** – drop the maintained Nginx container (or Helm/K8s manifests) in front of Mattermost so `/login` automatically redirects into the plugin without touching server code.

-3. **Proxy-assisted login** – drop the maintained Nginx container (or Helm/K8s manifests) in front of Mattermost so `/login` automatically redirects into the plugin without touching server code.
+Need the standalone Docker stack or automation workflows?
+Jump to [docs/DEVELOPER_GUIDE.md](docs/DEVELOPER_GUIDE.md).

 ## Quick install checklist (prod environments)